mouseless/baked/unreleased.md

   generating data files in `Bake` mode
 - `CodeGeneration` layer now introduces `GeneratedContext` at `BuildConfiguration` phase which provides access to generated assemblies and files in `Start` mode
-- `Domain` layer now provides a `DomainServicesModel` configuration target in `Bake` mode which will then as be used to generate `IServiceAdder` implementation
+- `Domain` layer now provides a `DomainServicesCollection` configuration target in `Bake` mode which will then as be used to generate `IServiceAdder` implementation

 ## Improvements